Marand-Lab/Marand-Lab.github.io/research.md

 ## Single-cell genomics for decoding development
 <p align="justify">

-Elucidating how variation in cis-regulatory elements, chromatin structure and patterns of transcription encourage phenotypic evolution.
-I</p>
+Elucidating how variation in cis-regulatory elements, chromatin structure and patterns of transcription encourage phenotypic evolution. </p>

 ## Technology development
 <p align="justify">
+New experimental and computational tools are fueling a revolution in biology.
 </p>

-## Sources of cis-regulatory variation
+## Understanding the consequences of cis-regulatory variation
 <p align="justify">
+Current paradigms of phenotypic diversity implicate cis-regulatory variants as a driving force fueling altered patterns and rates of transcription, ultimately manifesting in novel cellular and morphological phenotypes.

 </p>